One of the main reasons I started writing about money was to share the many mistakes I have made in my ongoing journey to wealth.

 Negative gearing plays on the assumption that the property value will grow.

-In some markets, this can be an excellent strategy – usually low-yielding markets with high growth – but in my case, it was simply a case of not doing the correct due diligence.
+In some markets—usually low-yielding markets with high growth —this can be an excellent strategy, but in my case, it was simply a case of not doing the correct due diligence.

-Whilst growth on the property kept pace with inflation during the time we owned it, the extra expense affected my ability to borrow for further purchases.
+Whilst growth on the property kept pace with inflation during the time we owned it, the extra expense affected our ability to borrow for further purchases.

 Still, three months and a savvy mortgage broker later, we were again approved for finance up to $150,000.